akkadotnet/akka.net/docs/articles/actors/untyped-actor-api.md

 Invoking `UnstashAll()` enqueues messages from the stash to the actor's mailbox until the capacity of the mailbox (if any) has been reached (note that messages from the stash are prepended to the mailbox).
 In case a bounded mailbox overflows, a `MessageQueueAppendFailedException` is thrown.
 The stash is guaranteed to be empty after calling `UnstashAll()`.

 Note that the stash is part of the ephemeral actor state, unlike the mailbox.
 Therefore, it should be managed like other parts of the actor's state which have the same property.

-However, the `IWithStash` interface implementation of `PreRestart` will call `UnstashAll()`.
-This means that before the actor restarts, it will transfer all stashed messages back to the actor’s mailbox.

-The result of this is that when an actor is restarted, any stashed messages will be delivered to the new incarnation of the actor.
-This is usually the desired behavior.
+The `UntypedActorWithStash` implementation of `PreRestart` will call `UnstashAll()`, which is usually the desired behavior.

 > [!NOTE]
-> If you want to enforce that your actor can only work with an unbounded stash, then you should use the `IWithUnboundedStash` interface instead.
+> If you want to enforce that your actor can only work with an unbounded stash, then you should use the `UntypedActorWithUnboundedStash` class instead.

 ## Killing an Actor